-Even though almost all women will get cellulite somewhere on their bodies, women are often embarrassed by the texture and try to get rid of cellulite or reduce its appearance.
-So, why are we embarrassed if almost everyone has it?
+Even though almost all women will get cellulite somewhere on their bodies, women are often embarrassed by the texture and try to delete cellulite or reduce its appearance.
+We don't believe it's anything to be conscious about, and with that in mind looked further into why we get embarrassed if almost everyone has it.
 One theory is that media images deceive the public about how common this condition really is, which leads many to feel bad about it.

 There are three treatable components of cellulite: You have to address the collagen; you have to reduce the fat, and you have to increase circulation.
 But it depends on the grade of cellulite you have.

 There are four different grades of cellulite and it's easy to know what you have; get under some good lighting to find out where yours stands.

 Grade 1 – Even when skin is pinched, there's no visible cellulite.

 Grade 2 – When skin is pinched, you can see an orange peel effect appear.
 However, when you stand or lay down, it is invisible.

 Grade 3 – When you stand, cellulite is visible, but disappears when you lay down.

 Grade 4 – Cellulite is visible when standing or laying.